ONSC Staff Members

 Executive Director Rose is an Ozark native and has also lived in NY, France, TN, and VA.
 In Virginia, she worked for several environmental nonprofits, including StreamWatch and The Nature Conservancy.
 Since returning to NWA in 2018, Rose has worked for Crystal Bridges Museum and co-founded a forest school.
 In her spare time, Rose spends time with her family, hikes, makes art, and gives presentations about sustainability.

-Maintenance Technician Brent Heatherly comes to us from Missouri with a passion for the outdoors and the knowledge to fix whatever may break on campus.
-He has worn many hats from farm work and photographer to construction and most recently as an award winning brewer for Mother's Brewery.
+Operations Director Brent Heatherly came to ONSC from Missouri with a passion for the outdoors and the knowledge to fix whatever may break on campus.
+He has worn many hats from farm work and photographer to construction and as an award-winning brewer for Mother's Brewery.
 In his down time you can find him fishing, backpacking, cycling or out taking pictures.

 Senior Teacher Naturalist Dr. Joanie obtained a PhD (UofA, Fayetteville) to work toward solutions that protect wild areas.
 At ONSC, Joanie connects children with nature and inspires them to consider the effect of their choices on the environment.
 Previously, she was a Visiting Professor at UofA, Ft.
 Smith, and was part of the team searching for the Ivory-billed Woodpecker.
 She is VP of the NWA Audubon Society.
 She enjoys birdwatching, playing guitar, and gardening.